Universality, intertwiners and black hole information: Summary and structure

 Any global pure state, taken to be the superposition of microstates, appears to be maximally mixed, if the intertwiner correlations cannot be accessed from the boundary subregion.
 In other words, this happens to be the case if they are not covered by the corresponding entanglement wedge.
 In such a case, the boundary subsystem is effectively described by the mentioned subalgebra.

-In particular, even though we globally consider a pure state by superimposing an exponentially large number of microstates determined by the BH entropy, each corresponding to distinct semiclassical bulk geometries, the state seen under the action of the subalgebra will be maximally mixed and described by a single classical black hole background.
+In particular, even though we globally consider a pure state by superimposing an exponentially large number of microstates determined by the BH entropy, each corresponding to distinct bulk quantum states, the state seen under the action of the subalgebra will be maximally mixed and described by a single classical black hole background.

 This basically explains why any semiclassical observer perceives the thermal black hole.